kcarnold/cs344/content/project/_index.md

 ## Initiatives

 As an experiment this year, we'll group projects by *initiatives* of related ideas.
 For the first milestone, simply choose which initiative you'd like to be a part of, if any.
-Projects in the same initiative can share ideas, resources, and debugging, enabling each individual project to be
+Projects in the same initiative can share ideas, resources, and debugging, enabling each individual project to be more ambitious but less risky.

 - **Applications**.
 Some ideas:
   - Compete in [Stable Diffusion - Image to Prompts | Kaggle](https://www.kaggle.com/competitions/stable-diffusion-image-to-prompts/overview)?